 The new "Eigerexpress" cableway is a measure to increase quality, improve current bottlenecks and better distribute visitors.
 A seat reservation system will ensure realisation.

 The V-Bahn will create a direct connection to public transport for the Gondelbahn Grindelwald-Männlichen (GGM) and the Eigerexpress.
-This will be realised by means of the new Berner Oberland-Bahn Rothenegg station with direct access to the terminal for the two planned cableways.
+This will be realised by means of the new Berner Oberland-Bahn station Grindelwald Terminal with direct access to the terminal for the two planned cableways.

-At the Grund terminal, the three-cable cableway will be linked to public transport and will also enjoy direct access to a multi-storey car park with around 1,000 parking spaces.
+At the Terminal Grindelwald, the three-cable cableway will be linked to public transport and will also enjoy direct access to a multi-storey car park with around 1,000 parking spaces.

 The final report from Ecoplan commissioned by the Canton of Bern on the "Economic impact of the V-Cableway project in the Canton of Bern" shows that the project is of great economic significance to the Jungfrau Region and particularly Grindelwald.
 A significantly positive impact on employment and value creation is expected in the construction phase as well as during the operational phase.